memfault/interrupt/_posts/2024-02-15-practical_zephyr_dt_semantics.md

 };
 ```

 The node's aliases are translated to macros with the format `DT_N_ALIAS_<alias_in_lowercase>` in the node's section _"Existence and alternate IDs"_ that we've seen just before.
-Looking at the generated ouput it is now also clear why Zephyr makes no clear distinction between the terms _"references"_ and _"phandle"_:
+Looking at the generated output it is now also clear why Zephyr makes no clear distinction between the terms _"references"_ and _"phandle"_:

 ```c
 /* Existence and alternate IDs: */